Visitor Guidelines

 Viewing Animals

 The nature center is home to many species of wildlife: turkeys, raccoons, turtles, deer, coyotes, and more.
 Resident farm animals and raptors can be viewed at our Main Property.
-Keep your hands out of animal pens and pastures, do not feed the animals, and follow any additional instructions on the signs in the farm and raptor areas.
-Please keep food out of all spaces near the farm.
-Dodge’s barn is only open for educational events and programs.
+Keep your hands out of animal pens and pastures, do not feed the animals, and follow any additional instructions on signs in the farm and raptor areas.
+Keep food out of all spaces near the farm.
+The barn is open for educational events and programs.

 Pets and Bicycles